 Unless you’ve just become a Certified Public Accountant, chances are that this tax law question will stump you!
 While we aren’t tax professionals—and this post should not be relied upon for any tax, legal, or accounting advice—here’s some basic information to help you determine if your credential fees are deductible.
-Of course, be sure to consult your own financial advisors before engaging in any transaction.
+Of course, be sure to consult your own tax advisor regarding business expenses and state and local taxes.

 - Tax credits are deducted from your bottom line.
 For instance, if you owe $8,000 in taxes, but have a tax credit of $500, you would only be obligated to pay $7,500.
 On the other hand, tax deductions decrease your taxable base: If you make $40,000 per year as taxable income and are eligible for a tax deduction of $500, that means you are taxed as if your income was only $35,500.

 There are a variety of tax deductions a taxpayer can claim.
 Common deductions include charitable giving, some medical expenses, and interest on mortgages.
-There are numerous legal stipulations that decide whether or not an expense can actually qualify for a deduction, so it’s advisable to understand the relevant tax code fully before proceeding.
+There are numerous legal stipulations that decide whether or not an expense can actually qualify as a deduction, so it’s advisable to understand the relevant tax code fully before proceeding.

 The process of accounting for any and all deductible expenses through the tax year and claiming them on your end-of-year taxes is known as itemizing your deductions.
 Most taxpayers, however, do not itemize their deductions.
 Instead, they choose to accept the standard deduction.
 This standard deduction is a fixed dollar amount set by the IRS annually that most taxpayers are qualified to deduct from their taxable income.
 For instance, in 2023, the standard deduction for married couples filing jointly is $27,700, and for singles (or married individuals filing separately) it’s $13,850.